 a border field office (FO), or

-the Office of International Operations (OIO).
+the Office of Earnings and International Operations (OEIO).

 C. Process for obtaining direct deposit information for initial claims